gavinfielder/gitserver/README.md

  - The document root is `/var/www/html/`. &#x2713;
  - The default document is `/index.php`. &#x2713;
  - apache2 runs as user `git`. &#x2713;
- - .htaccess files prohibit users from accessing anything outside the user interface, required scripts, and CSS.
+ - .htaccess files prohibit users from accessing anything outside the user interface, required scripts, and CSS.  &#x2713;
+ - HTTPS uses self-signed SSL certificate.  &#x2713;

 ### Landing Page &#x2713;
 The default page shows a list of repositories on the server, information about the latest commit, and a URL for the remote repo that will be usable once a user is completely configured. &#x2713;